IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ```

 ##### 3.71.4.2.3 SAML Token Option
-Authorization Servers implementing the SAML Token Options shall be able to format the access token as a SAML 2.0 assertion.
+Authorization Servers implementing the SAML Token Options SHALL be able to format the access token as a SAML 2.0 assertion.

 The SAML 2.0 assertion content SHALL comply with XUA SAML assertion rules (see ITI TF-2b:3.40).